Rock Climbing: 10 of the Best UK Locations for Beginners and Experts

 When it comes to thrill seeking, there’s nothing better to get the blood pumping than climbing some of the best rock faces in the UK.

-Battling the elements as well as the aching in your muscles, rock climbing is becoming increasingly popular as a way to get fit and have some fun while doing so, with lots of people choosing to partake in some recreational sports during a staycation here in Blighty.
+Battling the elements as well as the aching in your muscles, rock climbing is becoming increasingly popular as a way to get fit and have some fun.
+Lots of people are choosing to partake during a staycation here in Blighty.

 And, whether you’re a beginner just starting out on your climbing adventures or a seasoned adrenaline junkie, there’s something for everyone here in the beautiful British Isles.

 With that in mind, we’ve found ten of the best rock climbing locations in the UK, for both beginners and experts alike.

 This extensive quarry is home to over 80 routes and has something for all abilities, from beginners through to advanced climbers.

 Located between Langdale and Coniston, you’ll find well-bolted lines for those just starting out, ranging to difficult slabs and overhangs for the experts.

 This climbing location is well suited for advanced climbers looking for a bit more of a challenge.